DanielTutu8/TehnicDataAuto/README.md

 can find all the tehnical details regarding this car Also, there is a search button, if you want for example to search for all the cars that have the length bigger than 5 meters.

-  As i said, it is just a prototype, and I just added a car or two, but I wanted to make the functionaity work
+  As i said, it is just a prototype, and I just added a car or two, but I wanted to make the functionaity work.

+  Cheers!